Karyotype Evolution

 Current understanding

-Karyotype structure — the number, size, and organization of chromosomes within a genome — varies considerably across the tree of life, yet certain lineages show remarkable conservation over deep evolutionary time.
-In beetles (Coleoptera), the ancestral karyotype of 2n=20 (9 autosomes + XY sex chromosomes) is exceptionally widespread, persisting across highly diverse families and subfamilies, and represents one of the clearest examples of conserved chromosomal architecture in insects.
+Karyotype structure — the number, size, and organization of chromosomes — varies enormously across the tree of life, yet some lineages show deep conservation.
+In beetles (Coleoptera), the ancestral 2n=20 (9 autosomes + XY) persists across highly diverse families and is one of the clearest examples of conserved chromosomal architecture in insects.
+Whether this stability is the default state, broken only under special circumstances, is an active question.

 Supporting evidence

 Quantitative Y chromosome turnover in Adephaga.
-Despite this conserved backdrop, Y chromosomes in Adephaga are gained and lost at ~0.57 per 100 million years — in near-perfect balance — implying lability even within lineages sharing a broadly conserved autosomal architecture.
-At least 49% of Y chromosome gains co-occur with autosome number reductions, pointing to X-autosome fusions as a primary engine.
+Y chromosomes gain and loss rates in Adephaga are near-equal at ~0.57 per 100 million years; at least 49% of gains co-occur with autosome reduction, pointing to X-autosome fusions.
 See Blackmon & Demuth 2014, Finding 1.

 No karyotype-diversification link in mammals.
-BiSSE analysis of mammalian phylogenies finds that matched versus mismatched karyotype morphology has no detectable effect on speciation or extinction rates: “mammals with matched or mismatched karyotypes do not have detectably different net diversification rates.”
+BiSSE analysis finds that matched versus mismatched karyotype morphology has no detectable effect on mammalian speciation or extinction rates.
 See Blackmon et al. 2019, Finding 1.

-Clade-specific rates of meiotic drive polarity switching.
-Meiotic drive polarity transitions occur at strikingly different rates across mammalian subclades — mean waiting time ~10.8 million years in Cetartiodactyla versus a median of ~90.9 million years in Primates — quantifying the heterogeneity of this chromosomal-change mechanism across the mammalian tree.
+Clade-specific meiotic drive polarity switching.
+Mean waiting time for polarity transitions is ~10.8 million years in Cetartiodactyla versus a median of ~90.9 million years in Primates, quantifying the heterogeneity of this mechanism across the mammalian tree.
 See Blackmon et al. 2019, Finding 2.

 Contradictions / open disagreements

 BiSSE statistical power concerns.
-The null result for karyotype-driven diversification in mammals is based on BiSSE, which is known to produce elevated false-positive rates on phylogenies with diversification rate heterogeneity.
-The authors themselves demonstrate inflated false-positive rates for the cetacean subtree in their simulations, meaning the null result may partly reflect statistical limitations rather than a true absence of effect.
-The tension between the chromosomal speciation hypothesis and this negative result therefore remains open.
+The null result for karyotype-driven diversification in mammals is based on BiSSE, which is known to produce elevated false-positive rates under diversification-rate heterogeneity.
+The authors demonstrate inflated false-positive rates for the cetacean subtree in their own simulations, so the null result may partly reflect statistical limitations rather than a true absence of effect.

 Tealc’s citation-neighborhood suggestions